 - The Nielsen Tennis Stadium is one of the best indoor tennis facilities in the nation.
 As a grad student, it only costs $6 to play singles for 75 minutes and $3 for doubles, with discounted rates available during certain times of the week.
 Lessons and drills are also available from the tennis professionals on staff.

-The Nat and the Shell both have closed parking lots that do not require permits after 4:30 p.m.
+The Shell has a closed parking lot that does not require a permit after 4:30 p.m.
 Most campus facilities have lockers (bring your own lock).

 - Madison School and Community Recreation (MCSR) coordinates league play for softball and baseball in summer and fall, and volleyball and basketball in fall and winter.